Ukraine dam: UN warns of 'grave consequences' as thousands flee homes

 One local resident Andriy, who lives close to the dam - which was seized by Russian forces shortly after Moscow launched its full-scale invasion in February 2022 - said he believed Russia wanted to "drown" his city.

-In the Kherson city, a woman called Lyudmyla - who was loading her belongings including a washing machine onto a trailer that was attached to an old car - said: "We're afraid of flooding.
+In the city of Kherson, a woman called Lyudmyla - who was loading her belongings including a washing machine onto a trailer that was attached to an old car - said: "We're afraid of flooding.
 We're taking our things a little higher up."

 She called for Russian forces to be "kicked out of here... they're shooting at us.
 They're flooding us or doing something else".